 Edward Narayan

-Fijian ground frog on ground
+Fijian ground frog.

 Fijian ground frog Platymantis vitianus (Anura, Ranidae) is currently listed as endangered by the IUCN (World Conservation Union) standards.
 Despite the rapid in-situ declines of P. vitianus, scientific knowledge on their reproductive biology remains anecdotal.
 This unique project involves an annual assessment of the variation(s) of reproductive status of P. vitianus on Viwa Island (located 900m east off first mainland Viti Levu), on which small mammalian invasive species eradication projects are currently underway (Morley, 2007).